hankhayes/ColorMeUp/README.md

 - iOS Deployment target: `17.0`

 Data is stored locally and the only permissions needed are to access the Camera and Photo Library.

-> Registering as a new user will give you "member" privileges, so you will not be able to do things like create announcements or events.
 ## Proof of Concept
 > This app is a proof of concept.
 Some features (user login and pro version) are not fully implemented, as they are not the main focus of this product.
 ## Contact